Value-Based Goal Setting: The Values-First Framework

 - Address face-to-face: When conflicts arise, handle them directly through conversation rather than email or memos.

-For creative professionals, this might mean declining exciting projects that would require missing important family events.
-For managers, it could involve negotiating flexible work arrangements that allow attending children’s activities without compromising leadership responsibilities.
+This might mean declining a project that would require missing important family events.
+Or it could involve negotiating a flexible work arrangement that allows attending children’s activities without compromising professional commitments.

-Remember that resolving value conflicts isn’t about choosing one value permanently over another.
-Rather, it’s about finding integrative solutions that honor both values simultaneously whenever possible.
+Resolving value conflicts is not about choosing one value permanently over another.
+It is about finding integrative solutions that honor both values simultaneously whenever possible.

 Maintain Value Alignment Through Regular Reflection

-Regular reflection serves as the cornerstone of maintaining alignment between your values and goals over time.
+Regular reflection is the cornerstone of maintaining alignment between your values and goals over time.
 This ongoing practice prevents drift and ensures your objectives remain connected to what truly matters to you.
+The Goals and Progress workbook builds this into its Habit Tracking phase with weekly and quarterly review templates.

 Weekly and Monthly Check-In Questions